BadmWe/dspyt-webpage/dspyt/posts/connecting-auro-wallet-to-your-website.md

     "Cryptocurrency Wallet",
     "Frontend Development",
     "NextJs",
+    "react",
   ]
 ---

-In this guide, I will tell you about the process of connecting Auro Wallet to your website.
-This guide is based on the [TradeCoin project](https://tradecoin.dev/)
+In this guide, I will tell you about the process of connecting Auro Wallet to your react project.
+This guide is based on the [TradeCoin](https://tradecoin.dev/) codebase.

 ## Prerequisites